cncf/mentoring/README.md

 ### CoreDNS

-CoreDNS is a DNS server that chains middleware.
+CoreDNS is a DNS server that chains plugins <https://coredns.io>.

 #### DNSSEC

-* Develop/extend the DNSSEC plugin to be able to do on-the-fly-signing and exchanging key material with the registrar - in essence implementing zero-touch DNSSEC.
+* Develop/extend the DNSSEC plugin be able to exchange key material with the registrar - in essence implementing zero-touch DNSSEC.
 * Required skills: DNSSEC, cryptography, Go
 * Mentors: [Miek Gieben](https://github.com/miekg).